jwiedeman/AtariLearner/README.md

 * Periodically checkpointing the agent by calling its `save`/`load` methods.
 * (Optionally) Streaming video/metrics by delegating to a background recorder process (see `bg_record.py`).

-The actual learning algorithm is **not** in this repository—you are expected to provide your own implementation of the `Agent` class.
+The included reference agent issues random actions and keeps track of a few statistics—it is primarily meant to exercise the multiprocessing and shared tensor plumbing.
+Swap in your own implementation of the `Agent` class when you are ready to train a real model.

 ---